 The dimensions of a cord of wood are 4 ft. by 4 ft. by 8 ft.
 A cord of firewood has a volume of 85 cubic feet.
 However, the number of pieces of wood in a cord can vary significantly.

 Wood is easier to split when it is wet.
-It then takes six months in a dry area to season and be ready for burning.
+Depending on tree species, it averages about six months in a dry area to season and be ready for burning.
 Fresh-cut wood has 50 percent moisture, and any wood with moisture over 25 percent should not be used to heat a home or create a campfire.

 Types of Firewood